hughesevoanth/NILC/README.md

 In addition it contains some Rmarkdown scripts and reports used to analyze the data for generating results for the publication itself.

+### Installation instructions of the NILC package

+	1. insure that the devtools library is installed on your local machine
+		 > ifelse("devtools" %in% rownames(installed.packages()),
+		 NA,
+		 install.packages("devtools"))

+	2. install NILC
+		> devtools::install_github("hughesevoanth/NILC")